ome/omero-guide-scripts/docs/errors_explained.rst

 Cannot split cells with a character used as CSV separator
 ---------------------------------------------------------
-Multiple values per cell can be used, but the character to split them must be \
+Multiple Values per cell can be used, but the character to split them must be \
 different from the separator used by the csv.

 CSV rows lenght mismatch: Header has <X> items, while line <line number> has <Y>
 --------------------------------------------------------------------------------
 This error shows either that one of the csv row has a different number of item from the header, or that \
 something wrong happened with the parsing of the csv. (make sure that your csv separator is not a comma and that \
-you use also a comma to have multiple value per cells, like in the case of tags).
+you use also a comma to have multiple Value per cells, like in the case of Tags).

 Error while reading the csv, convert your file to utf-8 encoding'utf-8'
 -----------------------------------------------------------------------